 A grantor suspects that a replica may have failed if that replica stops replying to its promises or heartbeat messages (common in many Paxos implementations).
 After a grace period, the grantor will stop trying to renew its promises, and it will let the ones made so far expire.
-In the meantime, the grantor will contact the Multi-Paxos leader requesting a special lease configuration update that specifies that the replica suspected of failure should be excluded from all quorums it was part of.
+In the meantime, the grantor will request a special lease configuration update that specifies that the replica suspected of failure should be excluded from all quorums it was part of.
 Replicas that switch to this new configuration no longer need to synchronously notify the possibly-failed replica of updates, and the system can safely resume using leases.